jaszhix/NoMansConnect/README.md

+⚠️ This project is no longer actively maintained.

+No Man's Connect served its purpose for several years, but ongoing support and updates are no longer feasible.
+Reverse engineering changes to the save file format, maintaining backend services, and modernizing dependencies would require more time and effort than I can sustainably give.

+If you're interested in reviving or forking it, feel free to do so under the GPLv3 license.

 # No Man's Connect

 This is a location manager that syncs your current game's coordinates, uploads them to a server, and indexes a list of everyone's coordinates using the app.
 It also provides a map that plots your coordinates relative to the center of the galaxy.